edge-servers/immunity-radius/docs/source/user/settings.rst

 **Default**: ``/`` (points to same server)

-If you have a seperate instance of openwisp-radius API on a different domain, you can use this option to change the base of the image download URL, this will enable you to point to your API server's domain, example value: ``https://myradius.myapp.com``.
+If you have a seperate instance of immunity-radius API on a different domain, you can use this option to change the base of the image download URL, this will enable you to point to your API server's domain, example value: ``https://myradius.myapp.com``.

-.. _openwisp_radius_api:
+.. _immunity_radius_api:

 ``OPENWISP_RADIUS_API``
 ~~~~~~~~~~~~~~~~~~~~~~~

 **Default**: ``True``

-Indicates whether the REST API of openwisp-radius is enabled or not.
+Indicates whether the REST API of immunity-radius is enabled or not.

 ``OPENWISP_RADIUS_DISPOSABLE_RADIUS_USER_TOKEN``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~